klee/klee/README-CMake.md

 * `ENABLE_ZLIB` (BOOLEAN) - Enable zlib support.

 * `GTEST_SRC_DIR` (STRING) - Path to Google Test source tree.
-If it is not specified and `USE_CMAKE_FIND_PACKAGE_LLVM` is used, CMake will try to reuse the version included within the LLVM source tree.
+If it is not specified, CMake will try to reuse the version included within the LLVM source tree or find a system installation of Google Test.

 * `GTEST_INCLUDE_DIR` (STRING) - Path to Google Test include directory, if it is not under `GTEST_SRC_DIR`.